chinesedfan/codejam/2020/README.md

 For D = 2, find 2 same parts, or divide one into 2 parts.
 For D = 3, find 3 same parts, or find a [X, 2X] pair, or find 2 same parts with another larger one.
 Otherwise, slice 3 different parts into same parts.

+Set 2, try each target.
+Set 3, find the largest possible target, and use a map of target to find the maximal count of fully-usable slices.